Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Ball

 Balls benefit from musical range, danceability and clear stage presence.
 Depending on the size of the ball, a medium to large lineup is useful, especially when ballroom dances, modern songs and party sets are combined.
+A detailed planning aid is available in the ball band checklist.

 Gala